RACIAL DISCRIMINATION AT WORK - RACE CLAIMS

 It should be noted, however, that occasionally a case of “positive discrimination” occurs, such as a when, for example, an actor of a certain ethnicity is needed to play a particular role.
 Also, employers are also allowed to encourage specific races under their employ if that race is under-represented.

-The race discrimination solicitors who you can speak to with no charge are dynamic, forward thinking lawyers whose ethos is to understand and meet the needs of a diverse range of clients.
+Our race discrimination solicitors are dynamic, forward thinking lawyers whose ethos is to understand and meet the needs of a diverse range of clients.
 They understand that clients need and require legal services which are proactive, practical and delivered with a close eye on risk/cost/benefit at all times.
 They are dedicated to getting things done effectively, quickly and in a cost effective way.
-If you would like free advice from a specialist employment solicitor, with no obligation, just email or call our helpline.
+Our lawyers deal with claims on behalf of employees relating to employment matters including advising on racial discrimination compensation claims.
+Our solicitors are experts in their field and where possible they negotiate settlement failing which they will make application to the Employment Tribunal to resolve any dispute.
+If you would like to discuss your potential claim with a specialist employment lawyer with no charge and with no obligation just email our solicitors offices or use the helpline or complete and send the contact form.